Featured Image

 Example of exchange rates offsetting tariffs

 Let’s say a UK business makes cars and imports the majority of its parts from Japan.
-The business exchanges Great British Pounds (GBP) for Japanese Yen (JPY) to make payments.
+The business exchanges the pound sterling (GBP) for the Japanese yen (JPY) to make payments.
 At the time, the exchange rate between GBP and JPY is 152.50.

 Without tariffs, the parts required for each car costs the business £5,000 or ¥762,500.
 The UK government decides to impose a specific tariff of £1,000 on car parts from Japan.
 Now, the business pays £6,000 or ¥915,000 to build one car.